grevian/palworld-ondemand/README.md

 To simplify the procedure, your ECS cluster name, service name, and sns topic name need to be defined before you start.
 This is because we will be referencing them before they are created.
 In the documentation I use these:

-- Cluster name : `minecraft`
+- Cluster name : `palworld`
-- Service name : `minecraft-server`
+- Service name : `palworld-server`
-- SNS Topic : `minecraft-notifications`
+- SNS Topic : `palworld-notifications`

 Things you need to go find because they'll be used in the procedure are: